garlic0x1/chrome-crawler/README.md

 # chrome-crawler
 Drives chrome headless with chromedp https://github.com/chromedp/chromedp
-Queues links to a pool of chromium tabs and passes the browser JavaScript to scrape the page
+Queues links to a pool of chromium tabs and scrapes pages with goquery

 # Installation
 Go install: